adumont/adumont.github.io/calculators.md

 ## HP 41c

 I acquired this HP-41C in July 2022.
-It was manufactured in 1980 in Corvallis, Oregon (USA).
-I also have two applications modules with books: Math I pac and Navigation pac as well as a Quad Memory module, a magnetic card reader and some magnetic cards (including the HP-67 Standard pac).
+This one is a *fullnut* model, manufactured in 1980 in Corvallis, Oregon (USA).

 [![](../../assets/img/hp41c/hp41c_01.jpg)](/pages/hp41c/)

 See more [pictures of my HP-41C](/pages/hp41c/).

+In addition to the HP-41C, I also have the following accesories:
+- HP-41C original pouch
+- HP-41C Owner's handbook and programming guide
+- Math I module and book
+- Navigation module and book
+- Quad Memory module

+### Magnetic card reader

+In July 2022 I acquired an HP 82104A magnetic card reader for the HP-41C, sold as useless and unrepairable (that was written on a label).
+It was manufactured in 1982.
+I managed to repair it by repacing the card advancing wheel with a couple of o-rings.

+I also have:
+- 5 blank magnetic cards
+- the HP-67 Standard pac magnetic cards (no book)
+- 3 program card holders, full of written cards (content unknown yet)

 ## HP 12c